 - Sometimes a ring may break whilst in the vagina.
 This is rare.
 If this happens, you should remove the broken ring and insert a new one.
 Use extra contraception, such as condoms, for seven days.

-Other more serious health risks are much rarer and happen as often as with the COC.
-See separate leaflet called Combined Oral Contraceptive (COC) Pill for more details.
+Other more serious health risks are much rarer and happen as often as with the COC pill.
+Read about the COC pill in more detail.

 These serious but rare risks include: